SLO Police Chief Deanna Cantrell quits suddenly

 “I will be forever grateful for the opportunity to lead the amazing men and women in the SLOPD that serve this complex community every day with respect, partnerships, integrity and dedication,” Cantrell said in the statement.
 “I am thankful to have been able to work alongside a dedicated and hardworking city council, city manager and department head team.
 Further, I could not have not have been successful without the devoted members of the police roundtable and PACT who serve to bring policing and all members of our community, business leaders, diverse perspectives and opinions together for mutual understanding.”

-San Luis Obispo City Manager Derek Johnson issued a statement praising Cantrell as “an exception leader and an expert in policing and community engagement.”
+San Luis Obispo City Manager Derek Johnson issued a statement praising Cantrell as “an exceptional leader and an expert in policing and community engagement.”
 Mayor Heidi Harmon also released a statement commending Cantrell’s leadership, despite having recently criticized the police department.

 Harmon and Cantrell fell on opposing sides of the Black Lives Matter policing debate.
 Harmon is a supporter of SLO protest leader Tianna Arata, whom police officers arrested on July 21.
 Some supporters of Arata recently called for Cantrell’s resignation.

 Cantrell’s last day on the job in San Luis Obispo will be Sept.
-30. The city of SLO will begin a national recruitment for a new chief in the coming months.
+30. The City of SLO will begin a national recruitment for a new chief in the coming months.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines